 New trustees are advised of their roles and responsibilities by the chair and made aware of charity commission guidance.
-The Charity is currently engaging on more formal trustee training from an external source.
+The Charity arranged formal trustee training from an external source which will be provided to any new trustee in the future.